What Kathryn Was Really Thinking During The 'Southern Charm' Finale

 “I thought I was smoking off-camera, and then I thought I might be getting an apology.
 She hadn’t spoken to me since Hilton Head.
 I wanted her to hear me say that her behavior was unacceptable.”

-Why were you willing to indulge her?
-Did you see the “switch flip?”
+Inquisitr: Why were you willing to indulge her?
+Did you see the “switch flip”?

 “I wanted an apology and wanted her to understand why she was wrong to take the path she took.
 She went from calm to crazy in seconds.
 She obviously wasn’t sorry.”